The Juvenile Justice System Numbers:

 Without FLY, many youth will continue down their path of delinquent behavior, leading to costly incarceration.
 Consider the costs of providing a youth with FLY’s programs versus the potential costs of incarceration if FLY does not intervene.

 Outcome driven, FLY routinely and methodically analyzes our impact.
-For the past 14 years each of FLY’s programs has consistently met or exceeded the following outcomes:
+Since 2000 each of FLY’s programs has consistently met or exceeded the following outcomes:

-- 80% of youth report an increased desire to change
+- 80% of youth report that they are inspired to change

 There is a cause and effect logic implicit in these three outcomes.
 When clients are inspired to change, they enable us to help them build/consolidate their assets, which ultimately leads to a reduction of delinquent behavior.

 Additionally, the greater the expenditure of FLY funds, the more rigor we require in terms of outcome measurement.
-For example, last year in our Leadership Program:
+For example, each year in our Leadership Program:

-- 75% of youth are not found delinquent of a new offense during the program year
+- 75% of youth did not offend during the program

-- 77% of eligible high school seniors graduated from high school or received their GEDs
+- 63% of eligible high school seniors graduate high school or receive their GEDs